spvkgn/musl-cross/README.md

 ## How to build

-Fork this project and create a new release, or build manually:
+Fork this project and run the workflow, or build manually:

 ```sh
 ./scripts/make ${target}